savva-k/testing-spring-boot-applications-demystified-workshop/prompts.md

 ## Houskeeping

 - Create a consistent README for all labs in the root of each lab folder.
 Follow the same structure for each file: Learning Objectives, Hints, Exercises.
-For each exercise, give an introduction and tips on what they need to do and where they find the solution
+For each exercise, give an introduction and tips on what they need to do and where they find the solution.

 - Use uniquely postgres-alpine-x